Teachinghearts |

 See our section on the Messianic prophecies.

-Christ the Paradox.
+Christ The Paradox.

 Christ presents a paradox that proved that everything is possible with God.